jakepresent/RouteFinder/index.md

 ### Climbing Skills Required

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/ternary_plots_rockclimbing/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '1150' height = '650' scrolling='yes' ></iframe>
+There are 3 main skill types involved in climbing a route. **Endurance** is necessary to sustain long periods of effort along a route, especially routes that are longer from start to finish. **Technical** ability refers to a climber's knowledge and practice of moving their body in the ideal way for the specific rock formation surrounding them. **Power** is generally associated with the climber's maximum strength, which becomes important in performing dynamic, fast changes in body position on a rock face.

 In the above ternary plots, you can view how the climbing requirements increase as the difficulty increases.
 In the beginner routes, a climber must have a basic level of endurance, technical ability, and power.
 The plot is relatively sparse, meaning that many of the beginner routes do not require these abilities.